Chart Color Schemes

 Residential development activity is slightly higher than average within Peregian Beach - Marcus Beach when compared nationally

-Peregian Beach - Marcus Beach averaged approximately 19 new dwelling approvals annually.
-Between FY21 and FY25, 96 homes were approved, with an additional 4 approved in FY26 to date.
-Each year, around 3 new residents per dwelling have been recorded over the past five financial years.
+Peregian Beach - Marcus Beach has averaged approximately 19 new dwelling approvals annually.
+Between FY21-FY25, 96 homes were approved, with an additional 5 approved so far in FY26.
+Each year, around 3 new residents are associated with each dwelling approval over the past five financial years.

-This consistent demand supports property values, with new homes averaging $1,058,000 in construction cost value, indicating a focus on premium market developments.
-Commercial approvals totaled $1.3 million this financial year, suggesting minimal commercial development activity.
-Compared to the rest of Queensland, Peregian Beach - Marcus Beach maintains comparable new home approvals per capita, reflecting balanced market conditions.
+This consistent demand supports property values, with new homes averaging $1,058,000, indicating a focus on premium developments.
+In FY26, there have been $1.3 million in commercial approvals, suggesting minimal commercial development activity.
+Compared to the rest of Queensland, Peregian Beach - Marcus Beach maintains comparable new home approvals per capita, reflecting market balance consistent with the broader area.

 Frequently Asked Questions - Development